CannerCMS/docs.canner.io/docs/start-quick-3commands.md

       http://www.canner.io/docs/next/guides-deploy-to-canner
 ```

 And then, there will be serveral files and folders under the directory.

 - `canner.schema.js and schema/\*.schema.js`:
-The schema of the CMS, defines the data model and UI.
+The entry of definition schema of the CMS, defines the data model and UI.
 - `components/\*.js`:
 The customized components, not every projects have this.
 - `canner.server.js`: